rks101/eglinux/README.md

 ```
 If the sticky bit is set for a directory, all files inside this directory can be deleted or moved by the owner of the files, directory owner, or root.

-See if there are other such directories like tmp using find / -perm /1000
+See if there are other such files or directories like tmp using find / -perm /1000

 ```
 $ find / -perm /1000 2> /dev/null             <== 2> /dev/null keeps the output quiet and error message free